 Development Environment Configuration

-- Technology stack to be built (languages and libraries)
+- Technology stack to build (languages and libraries)

 - Python 3